 Lia M. Gucciardi Bowers

 Ms. Bowers is originally from southeast Michigan.
 She is licensed to practice law in Indiana and Michigan, as well as the United States District Court for the Northern District of Indiana.
 Her primary practice areas include worker's compensation, insurance defense, and transportation defense litigation.
-She has also represented clients in matters involving premises liability, personal injury, probate and family law.
+However, she has also represented clients in matters involving premises liability, personal injury, probate and family law; and, represented individuals seeking Social Security Disability benefits.
 Ms. Bowers has successfully defended employers and worker’s compensation insurance carriers, as well as represented injured workers, before the Indiana Worker’s Compensation Board.
 She has also presented at worker’s compensation seminars held by insurance carriers.
 Ms. Bowers graduated from Wayne State University (B.A., magna cum laude) and Valparaiso University School of Law (J.D.).